TurtleSmoke/Project-Euler/mdbook_src/problems/problem_0001/solution1.md

-# Naive solution
+# Brute force

-The first problem is actually quite easy, the naive solution would be to iterate over every number between 0 and 1000 and check those that are multiples of 3 or 5.
+The first problem is actually quite easy, the naive solution is to iterate over each number between 0 and 1000 and check those that are multiples of 3 or 5.

 From [solution1.py](https://github.com/TurtleSmoke/Project-Euler/blob/main/problems/problem_0001/solution1.py):